-Hamas to present new 'resistance' charter
+Hamas presents new policy document

 Trump's murky stance

-Anxiety may be growing among Palestinians after President Trump met with Israeli President Benjamin Netanyahu in February and said simply he would "like the one that both parties like," referring to a possible peace deal.
+Anxiety may be growing among Palestinians after President Trump met with Israeli Prime Minister Benjamin Netanyahu in February and said simply he would "like the one that both parties like," referring to a possible peace deal.

 Trump also said before he took office that he would seek to move the US embassy in Israel's Tel Aviv to Jerusalem, a disputed city that both the Israelis and Palestinians claim.
 Trump has said he hopes to restart the peace process, which stalled in 2014.

-Hamas has traditionally been shut out of the peace process -- it is designated a terrorist organization by the United States, Britain and the European Union; the group believes in the destruction of the Israeli state; and its current charter advocates violence to protect Palestinian territory.
+Hamas has traditionally been shut out of the peace process and is designated a terrorist organization by the United States, Britain and the European Union.
+The group believes in the destruction of the Israeli state and its original charter advocates violence to protect Palestinian territory.

 Hamas is also releasing its new document as tensions with the PA are at a high over a power shortage.
 The PA is controlled by the rival Fatah faction, which evolved from the Palestinian Liberation Organization.